aws-amplify/amplify-swift/CONTRIBUTING.md

 - Rebase with the `main` branch if it has commits ahead of your fork.

 ### Step 7: Merge
-Once your PR has been approved and tested, we will merge it into `main` for you and barring any unforeseen circumstances, your changes will be released in our next version.
+Once your PR has been approved and tested, we will merge it into `main` for you and, barring any unforeseen circumstances, your changes will be released in our next version.
 Yay!!

 ## Troubleshooting